Trevor Rabin: 1982–1995: Yes and Can't Look Away

-1995–present: Film composer and return to solo and band work
+1995–2012: Film composer

 In 1995, Rabin scored additional music to the film Fair Game.
 He then produced a complete score for The Glimmer Man (1996), directed by John Gray for Warner Bros. starring Steven Seagal.
 Rabin landed the job after Seagal asked him for guitar lessons.
 Rabin said: "I went to his house and afterwards he said 'Thank you so much, I really appreciate it.
 If there's anything I can do for you...' and I said to him 'You know, I really want to get into film scoring'."
 Rabin then accepted Seagal's offer to score the film.
 Rabin went on to form a longtime partnership with Jerry Bruckheimer after he worked on the soundtrack to Con Air with Mancina.
 Rabin has scored 13 films by Bruckheimer.
 Rabin has twice scored for silent films as a way of practising his composition and orchestration skills, first on the piano and transcribing the music for orchestra.
 Rabin picked out "Building the Barn" by Maurice Jarre from his score to Witness (1985) as a piece of particular influence on him.

 In 1997, Rabin performed "I Can't Look Away" at a Prince's Trust concert for Nelson Mandela in Johannesburg.
 Rabin called his meeting with Mandela and his family as "an immensely proud moment" of his life.
 In June 1999, he was one of several guest rock musicians performing with the Hollywood Bowl Orchestra conducted by George Martin at a charity fund-raising concert.
 In the early 2000s, Rabin declined an offer to join Foreigner as keyboardist due to contractual obligations with film scoring.
 In 2003, Rabin released several of his demo tracks, of which some were recorded by Yes on 90125, as 90124.
 Later that year, he released Live in LA, a live album recorded in 1989 on his Can't Look Away tour.
 In 2004, Rabin joined former and current members of Yes to perform "Cinema" and "Owner of a Lonely Heart" at a tribute concert for producer Trevor Horn at Wembley Arena in London, in aid of the Prince's Trust.
 On 9 July 2010, Rabin performed with Yes at their show in Los Angeles for "Owner of a Lonely Heart", the show's encore.